What is an LLC?

 Borrowing Money Through Shareholder Advances

 Members of an LLC can access funds from the company through shareholder advances.
 These advances enable members to borrow money from the LLC without going through a formal lending process with banks or credit unions.
-This can be advantageous for small businesses requiring quick capital access without extensive paperwork or credit checks.
+Interest income can be generated personally by the member from their loan to the LLC, while the LLC can deduct the interest payments.

 Am I legally allowed to Borrow Money from My LLC?